-- 1. To meet the childcare needs of the student. - 2.
+- 1. To meet the childcare needs of the student, only as long as the student's child care provider remains within district boundaries. - 2.
 To meet the student's special mental or physical health needs, as certified by a physician, school psychologist or other appropriate school personnel. - 3.
-When the student has siblings attending school in the district of proposed enrollment, to avoid splitting the family's attendance. - 4.
-To complete a school year when the student's parents have moved out of the district during that year. - 5.
+When the student has siblings attending school in the receiving district, to avoid splitting the family's attendance. - 4.
+To allow the student to complete a school year when the student's parents have moved out of the district during that year. - 5.
 To allow the student to remain with a class graduating that year from an elementary, junior, or senior high school. - 6.
-To allow a high school senior to attend the same school the student has attended as a junior, even if the student's family moved out of the district during the junior year. - 7.
+To allow a high school senior to attend the same school attended as a junior, even if the student's family moved out of the district during the junior year. - 7.
 When the parent provides written evidence that the family will be moving into the district in the immediate future and would like the student to start the year in the district. - 8.
 When the student will be living out of the district for one year or less. - 9.
-When recommended by the School Attendance Review Board or by county child welfare, probation, or social service agency staff in documented cases of serious home or community problems which make it inadvisable for the student to attend any school in the District. - 10.
-When there is valid interest in a particular educational program not offered in the district of residence.
+When recommended by the School Attendance Review Board or by county child welfare, probation, or social service agency

+- staff in documented cases of serious home or community problems which make it inadvisable for the student to attend the school of residence. - 10.
+When there is valid interest in a particular educational program not offered in the district of residence. - 11.
+To provide a change in school environment for reasons of personal and social adjustment.